Deontay Wilder opens up on Tyson Fury decison to end promised rematch

 “With Shelly and (Frank) Warren being friends, we knew something was up when he wasn’t answering his phone calls.
 But it’s all good,” he added.

 DEONTAY WILDER vs BREAZEALE

 Wilder has since drafted in Dominic Breazeale as a straight replacement for what will now be an off-Pay-Per-View affair.

 Garnering over 300,000 PPV buys the first time around, a fight with Fury was projected to hit over 500,000 if they’d have pushed it through.

-It could be now 2020 or later before the return takes place again…if ever – as Fury prepares to fight Tom Schwarz in Las Vegas.
+It could be now 2020 or later before the return retakes place…if ever – as Fury prepares to fight Tom Schwarz in Las Vegas.